IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 # 1. Installation

 The installation involves 4 steps: 1.
 Install anaconda and create a conda environment.
 2. Install cuda and pytorch.
 3. Install spIsoNet and dependencies.
 4. For *Misalignment Correction*, set RELION_EXTERNAL_RECONSTRUCT_EXECUTABLE and CONDA_ENV environment variable.
+The installation will takes about 10 min on a "normal" workstation.

 The environment we tested are:
 1. cuda11.8 cudnn8.5 pytorch2.0.1, pytorch installed with pip.